Direct to consumer brands are taking over the world.

 No distribution model is perfect.
 While many brands have enjoyed success using the DTC model, businesses should carefully evaluate what’s necessary to make it work.
 Take a look at DTC’s pros and cons below to get a better feel for whether you think this model could benefit your business:

-The Pros of DTC
+The Pros of Direct to Consumer

 - Brands Have Full Control Over their Image: Your branding and communications aren’t diluted, so you can mold your brand’s identity exactly how you wish.

 - Establish More Robust Customer Relationships: It’s easier to personalize customer interactions to build deeper connections.

 - The DTC Model Unlocks New Business Opportunities Requiring Little Investment: If you’re already selling through a traditional retailer or an online marketplace, launching your own online store broadens your distribution base.
 The cost of designing and managing your own online store is minimal in comparison to its potential gains!

 - You Own Your Customer’s Data Rather Than the Retailer or Marketplace You’re Selling Through: For instance, you can collect email addresses to grow your own mailing list and then send out surveys to gather even more customer data.